 Over the years, people like you who care about forests have written to the Forest Service, and your comments have saved majestic oak forests, kept mud out of trout streams, and preserved vistas for the enjoyment of everyone.
 Now the stakes are higher than ever.
 Foothills is the biggest project in the history of the Chattahoochee National Forest.
-But there’s still time to improve the project.
 Tell the Forest Service how you want this unique area managed.

 - Adjacent land owners should be able to tell if the Forest Service is planning to spray herbicide in their backyard.

 - Mountain bike riders should be able to tell if they are planning to burn along their favorite trail.

 - Trout fishers should be able to tell if they are planning to log around their favorite stream.

 This is not asking the Forest Service for anything new.

 This is what they have given the public for years.